StackOne A2A Agents

 ## Key Features

-* **Production Ready**: Authentication, rate limiting, and security built-in
+* **Production Ready**: Authentication and security built-in

 ## Getting Started